-The Delaware River and Bay Authority and the Cape May - Lewes Ferry Begin Marine Master Plan EffortThe DRBA is launching a marine master planning effort early in 2021.
+The Delaware River and Bay Authority and the Cape May - Lewes Ferry Begin Marine Master Plan EffortThe DRBA has launched a marine master planning effort that is currently underway.
 This plan will be focused on master planning for the Cape May - Lewes Ferry fleet and will work alongside the Terminal Master Plans that were finished last year.
 This effort will begin with a data gathering phase to determine the existing conditions that may impact the fleet.
 Following the data gathering phase, an analysis of the fleet will be undertaken which will lead to the definition of requirements for future vessels.
 Finally, a report will be produced detailing analysis findings and recommendations for the future fleet.

 Community and stakeholder input are critical to this plan.
 The DRBA encourages you to provide feedback and input that could aid in the master planning process.
 Virtual public meetings will be held throughout phases of the study, with a comment period following the release of the draft report.

-The first public meeting will be held virtually on June 17th at 6:00pm.
-To register for the meeting, please visit this link (a recording will be made available for those unable to attend).
-Please visit this website for project progress and feel free to submit comments below.
+The first public meeting was held virtually on Thursday, June 17th.
+For those unable to attend the initial meeting on June 17, a recording of the presentation is available to view below, and a PDF version of the presentation is available for download.
+Please continue to visit this website for project progress and feel free to submit comments below.
 Thank you in advance for your partnership in this effort!